reportingsoft/birt-runtime-bundle/README.md

 This repository is responsible for generating and publishing BIRT Runtime libraries.

 ---
 ## Download BIRT Package

 To download the BIRT package, use the following steps:

-1. Navigate to the `[birt-deploy-parent](birt-deploy-parent)` module.
+1. Navigate to the `[download-birt-package](download-birt-package)` module.
 2. Run the following Maven command:
    ```bash
    mvn clean package -Pdownload-package
    ```
 This command will:
-    - Download the BIRT public package using the URL specified in the [`pom.xml`](birt-deploy-parent/pom.xml).
+- Download the BIRT public package using the URL specified in the [`pom.xml`](download-birt-package/pom.xml).
 - Unpack the downloaded package into the `target` directory.

 The public package download URL can be updated by editing the `birt.runtime.download.url` property:
 ```xml